Stanley Keleman

-Stanley Keleman (November 1931 – August 11, 2018) was an American writer and therapist, who created the body psychotherapy approach known as "formative psychology".
-He was one of the leaders of the body psychotherapy movement nationally and internationally.
-His methodology rested on an anatomical base and incorporates an evolutionary, philosophical and mythological perspective; within this formative paradigm the human is capable of learning voluntary self-influence of instinctual and emotional expression as a way to manage dilemmas of daily living and to form personal choices for creating a future.
+Stanley Keleman (November 1931 – August 11, 2018) was an American writer and chiropractic, who claimed to have invented the school of "formative psychology".

 Keleman started developing and articulating his concepts in 1957.
 In 1971, he published the first of 10 books.

 Early life

 Keleman was born in Brooklyn in 1931, the son of Jewish immigrants from Hungary and Romania.
 He graduated from the Chiropractic Institute of New York in 1954.

 Career

-Early career and mentorships
+Early career

-During his early years as a chiropractic clinician, starting in 1955 he focused on stress reduction and began to observe the relationship between emotional conflict, organismic movement and distortions of body posture.
+He became a chiropractic in 1955, eventually specialising in stress reduction.
+During his early years of practice, Keleman claimed to have observed a relationship between emotional conflict, physical movement and distortions of body posture.

-This education balanced the characterological approaches of Lowen, Freud, and Reich.
-He also started leading emotional expressive classes at this time to explore the relationship between movement patterns and psychological expression.
+In his writings, he claims that his theory of stress reduction draws upon the characterological approaches of Lowen, Freud, and Reich.
+Following his discovery, he began conducting emotional expression classes, which he believed would explore the relationship between movement patterns and psychological expression.